Anti-Money Laundering and Combatting the Financing of Terrorism (AML/CFT)

 Ministry of Economy

 Ministry of Community Development

-- For any query related to AML/CFT supervision matter, please contact firstname.lastname@example.org
+- For any query on AML/CFT supervision, please contact email@example.com

-- For any technical query related to the GoAML portal (including errors or troubleshooting), please contact the UAE’s Financial Intelligence Unit (FIU) via goAML@UAEFIU.gov.ae
+- For any technical query on the GoAML portal (including errors or troubleshooting), please contact the UAE’s Financial Intelligence Unit (FIU) via goAML@UAEFIU.gov.ae

-- For any query related to the IEMS system or request within, please contact the FIU via FIUDC@UAEFIU.gov.ae
+- For any IEMS-related query or request, please contact the FIU via FIUDC@UAEFIU.gov.ae

 - For any other query, the FIU can be contacted via UAEFIU@UAEFIU.gov.ae